gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 Magic squares were known for millennia and are very well-studied.
 By now, we have algorithms to construct normal magic squares of every order n > 2.

-A magic hexagon applies the same idea to a hexagonal grid.
+A **magic hexagon** applies the same idea to a hexagonal grid.
 Its cells form straight lines in three directions, and every such line must have the same sum.
-Similarly as with the squares, the hexagon is called normal if it contains consecutive numbers between 1 and 3n2 − 3n + 1 (this expression is the number of cells in the hexagonal grid).
+Like with the squares, the hexagon is called normal if it contains consecutive numbers between 1 and 3n2 − 3n + 1 (this expression is the number of cells in the hexagonal grid).

 <object
   type="image/svg+xml"